dotnet/docs-maui/docs/user-interface/context-menu.md

 `MenuFlyoutSubItem` derives from `MenuFlyoutItem`, which in turn derives from `MenuItem`. `MenuItem` defines multiple properties that enable the appearance and behavior of a menu item to be specified.
 The appearance of a menu item, or sub-item, can be defined by setting the `Text`, and `IconImageSource` properties.
 The response to a menu item, or sub-item, click can be defined by setting the `Clicked`, `Command`, and `CommandParameter` properties. <!-- For more information about menu items, see [Menu items](). -->

 > [!WARNING]
-> A context menu on an `Entry` is currently unsupported on Mac Catalyst.
+> A context menu on an <xref:Microsoft.Maui.Controls.Entry> is currently unsupported on Mac Catalyst.

 ## Create context menu items